Information for the authority preparing the composition of a government body

 The task of the authorities preparing the formation of a government body is to see that the quota regulation is adhered to.
-When defining the assignment for the government body, the duties should be reviewed from the point of view of expert fields represented by both women and men.
+When defining the assignment for the government body, attention should be paid to what kind of expertise women and men have.

 The quota regulation must be taken into account when selecting candidates.
 When asking external parties to name their candidates for the government body, the authority must request both a female and a male candidate for each position.
 When requesting candidates, the authority must remind the relevant parties of the obliging nature of the quota regulation.

 The quota rule may only be deviated from under special circumstances.
-The concept of special reason shall be interpreted restrictively.
+The concept of ‘special reasons’ must be interpreted narrowly.
 This kind of reason may be, for example, that a body will be working in a very specialized area where the experts are only either women or men.

 The fact that the stakeholders or other parties who suggested candidates for the positions only nominated women or men is not an acceptable reason.
 All those who are asked to name candidates should nominate both a woman and a man for each position whenever possible.
 When participating in societal planning and decision-making, the various stakeholders must also take equality into account when nominating candidates.

 All exceptional circumstances must be justified.
 A simple notice stating that no candidates of the other gender were available is not an acceptable reason for deviating from the regulation.
 The memorandum of presentation must demonstrate which measures the person or party preparing the formation of the body took to achieve a quota of 40 percent or equal participation, and if the requirements of the law could not be met, the reasons for this.